BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Stoneskin.** You gain +1 AV.

-**Squat Build.** You gain +1 boon on rolls against effects that knock you prone or push you.
+**Squat Build.** You impose +1 bane on rolls that attempt to knock you prone or push you.
+Also when you are pushed, reduce the distance by one step (being pushed close instead doesn’t push you at all).

 ### Elf